Food, mood & learning outcomes

 Food plays an important role in ensuring students are happy, healthy and resilient.

-We know that fuelling children with the appropriate foods helps support their growth and development.
+We know that eating in line with the Australian Dietary Guidelines helps support children’s growth and development.

 • fruit